 - Roll out the dough thinly with a rolling pin and use a pie cutter or any circular object to cut out the circles (the first half should yield about 5 to 6 circles).

-- Scoop in about 2 tablespoons of the filling on each cut out pie, then dip a finger inside water and moisten the edge of the circular pastry all around.
+- Scoop in about 2 tablespoons of the filling on each cut-out pie, then dip a finger inside the water and moisten the edge of the circular pastry all around.

-- Fold it into half moon and seal it up by crimping the edge with a fork.
+- Fold it into a half-moon and seal it up by crimping the edge with a fork.
 If the fork is a little sticky, just dip it in water before crimping the pies.